laravel/nova-docs/2.0/resources/fields.md

 ![Avatar Search Results](./img/avatar-search-results.png)

+You may use the `squared` method to display the image's thumbnail with squared edges.
+Additionally, you may use the `rounded` method to display its thumbnails with fully-rounded edges.

 ### Badge Field

 The `Badge` field can be used to display the status of a `Resource` in the index and detail views: